 \begin{remark} For cocycles in Banach spaces, the development of appropriate theories of computation is a topic of recent research.
-Here the differentiation of norms leads to the so-called weak pairings.
-For constant metrics, see A.~Davydov et al \cite{Davydovetal2024}. \end{remark}
+Here, differentiation of norms leads to so-called weak pairings.
+See \cite{Davydovetal2024} for the case of constant metrics. \end{remark}

-Since $\mathfrak{n}$ is admissible and a symmetric\footnote{We use the same term ``symmetric form'' for both symmetric bilinear and Hermitian (sesqulinear) forms in the real and complex cases respectively.
-Moreover, we follow the convention that a Hermitian form is linear in the first argument and conjugate-linear in the second.} form can be expressed via its quadratic form, the limit
+Since a symmetric\footnote{We use the same term ``symmetric form'' for both symmetric bilinear and Hermitian (sesqulinear) forms in the real and complex cases, respectively.
+Moreover, we follow the convention that a Hermitian form is linear in the first argument and conjugate-linear in the second.} form can be expressed via its quadratic form, by \nameref{DESC: GE3}, the limit